pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 ### <a id="limitations-self-signed"></a>Limitations of the default, self-signed issuer

 The default ingress issuer represents a self-signed _certificate authority_.
-This is unproblematic as far as security is concerned.
-However, such an issuer is not included in any trust chain configured.
+This is not problematic as far as security is concerned, however, it is not included in any trust chain configured.

-That means that nothing trusts the default ingress issuer implicitly, not even Tanzu Application Platform components.
-While the issued certificates are valid in principle, they are rejected, for example, by your browser.
+As a result, nothing trusts the default ingress issuer implicitly, not even Tanzu Application Platform components.
+While the issued certificates are valid in principal, they are rejected, for example, by your browser.
 Furthermore, some interactions between components are not functional out of the box.

 ### <a id="trust-self-signed"></a>Trusting the default, self-signed issuer